Now that’s a tough question.

 (Expect fewer crowds earlier in the day, like here at the Am Hof market)

-The crowds arrive as the sun sets and the famous Christkindlmarkt on the Rathausplatz, for example, gets packed very quickly.
-However, it had a more open layout in 2022, so you probably won’t need a Search and Rescue Service to get you out.
-Probably,
+The crowds arrive as the sun sets, and the famous Christkindlmarkt on the Rathausplatz, for example, gets packed very quickly.
+However, it had a more open layout last time, so you probably won’t need a Search and Rescue Service to get you out.
+Probably.

 Easily tired?